 Installing this recipe on your website requires the following steps:

-1. Choose the policy to apply: In the form below, choose the policy to apply.
-You can find more information about the different policies in the "Choosing the Right Referrer Policy" section.
+1. Choose your policy: Select the Referrer-Policy to apply.
+You can find more information about the different policies in the "Choosing the right referrer policy" section.